-Find information and resources to help counselors, advisors, instructors, or anyone who helps ex-offenders or soon-to-be-released incarcerated individuals with career planning.
+Find information and resources to help counselors, advisors, instructors, or anyone who helps people with a criminal conviction with career planning.

 Sign up to receive e-mail alerts when this website is updated.
 You will also receive notifications about new training events and resources.